netvl/devourer/README.md

   actions; also namespaces are mostly handled via prefixes, not real namespace identifiers.
 This should change in the nearest future.
 * The library is not covered by automatic tests.
 This is also likely to change soon.
+* Support for wildcards in element paths is completely absent.
+This would be very nice feature to have, and I may add it one day.